uadmin/uadmin-docs/_build/html/_sources/document_system/tutorial/part15.rst.txt

 |

-In fact that "johndoe" is not an admin account, we want to set some limitations to the records that "johndoe" can do such as the CreatedBy field cannot be modified by the user.
+In fact that **johndoe** is not an admin account, we want to set some limitations to the records that **johndoe** can do such as the CreatedBy field cannot be modified by the user.

 .. image:: assets/createdbyadmineditable.png